 International Student Services (ISS) is here to support you throughout your entire time at the UA.
 Follow the tabs below from top to bottom to learn exactly how to start your academic and personal journey.
 We’ve provided everything you need to know – from immigration and housing details, to travel arrangements and check-in.

-Now that you have been admitted to the UA, please upload your documents to UA International, ISS’s online system for submitting electronic forms (e-forms) for immigration requests.
+Now that you have been admitted, your next step is to request your I-20 or DS-2019 in UA International.
 You must wait 48 hours after receiving your admission email before logging into UA International.

-If your spouse and/or children plan to join you in the United States as your F-2 dependents, then you also need to submit copies of their passport biographical page(s) and a copy of your marriage certificate with a certified English translation.
+If your spouse or children plan to join you in the United States as your F-2/J-2 dependents, you must submit copies of their passport biographical pages and proof of relationship such as a marriage certificate, birth certificate or passport listing the parents' names (for children).

-Sponsored Students: Please upload your documents in UA International in the Newly Admitted Sponsored Student Document Submission e-form instead.
+Sponsored Students: Upload your documents in the Newly Admitted Sponsored Student Document Submission e-form.
 More information for sponsored students is available under Resources: Sponsored Students.

 Pay the SEVIS I-901 Fee